LincaMarius/ISAP-1_Control_Unit/README.md

 ![ Figure 11 ](/Pictures/Figure11.png)

+The 8 inverters at the bottom must be used because all the control signals used by the Logisim software are active High compared to the SAP-1 computer schematic where they are mixed.

 The operation of the ISAP-1 revision B version 1 computer was verified with the new Control Block.

 The contents of the ROM for Address generation are: \